a-castellano/toggl-jira-work-logger/README.md

 	With the following duration: 11 minutes.
 	What did you do? -> Rewrite module.

-	Set visibility (default is developers):
+	Set visibility (default is role developers)
+	Role or group (leave empty if you do not want to change it):

+	Role or group name (leave empty if you do not want to change it):

 Sending Worklogs...Done.
 Entries logged.All Done